 Thyroplasty is done through an incision in the neck, which can leave an unsightly scar if not properly closed.
 This scar is easily visible, as it is located in the middle of the neck.
 At OHNI, careful closure is always completed by a plastic surgeon at the time of surgery, resulting in the least visible scar possible.
 This is of particular importance to those who do on-camera work.

 Further, cosmetic neck lift may be performed at the time of your thyroplasty, allowing for rejuvenation of your neck.
-Dr. Jason Hamilton is a fellowship-trained facial plastic and reconstructive surgeon who partners with Dr. Gupta in the thyroplasty procedure, making it possible, when appropriate, to restore form and function while simultaneously improving one's appearance.
+Dr. Jason Hamilton is a fellowship-trained facial plastic and reconstructive surgeon who partners with our doctors in the thyroplasty procedure, making it possible, when appropriate, to restore form and function while simultaneously improving one's appearance.

 CORRECTION OF THYROIDECTOMY / SPINE SURGERY SCARS